creaktive/rainbarf/README.md

 - `--[no]battery`

     Display the battery charge indicator.
+    Enabled by default.

 - `--[no]remaining`

     Display the time remaining until the battery is fully charged/empty.
 See ["CAVEAT"](#CAVEAT).
+    Disabled by default.

 - `--[no]bolt`

     Display even fancier battery indicator `⚡`.
+    Disabled by default.

 - `--[no]bright`